BrianHGrant/emergency-response/README.md

 _BUT_ I set it up so you don't have to enter the password, just hit 'ok' if you are asked for a password in pgadmin.

+## Port Forwrding:

+Port 4545 on guest machine has been forwarded to 4546 on host.

 ## API Info:

 The API is located with the vagrant folder.
 To access open vagrant box as per instructions above.